 The effort starts with a thorough understanding of the CC.
 One way to think of it is that if you have the CC and the Vision you can draw a straight-line trajectory from one to the other.
 But, without fully understanding the CC, you will never know the trajectory of the improvement line.

 As you move towards the Vision, your first stop is a TC.
 The assumption is that it is not possible to move directly from the current condition to the Vision or the Challenge, so you must get there in steps.

 The movement to the first TC takes you through.
 Some of the Obstacles are known ahead of time and some are not.
 For individuals new to this process, don’t set the first Target Condition too far from the Knowledge Border so they don’t take on too many unknown Obstacles.
 As individuals get more comfortable with this process they will also be more comfortable venturing through areas of unknown obstacles.

 The first step is to get to the first TC.
 The next step is to get to the second TC and so on until you accomplish the Challenge.

 The states described above are explained in more detail below:

 Verify the Current Condition (CC)

-This is a key component of the leading Continuous Improvement program, out there and possibly unattainable.
-What would you really like to accomplish.
-For instance: 0 defects, a safe environment, 100% value added work.
+This is a key component of the Kata Continuous Improvement program, out there and possibly unattainable.
+What would you really like to accomplish?
+For instance: 0 defects, a safe environment, 100% value-added work.
 The Vision not only lets you voice a destination but also constrains the trajectory to your destination.
-This is key because it focuses improvement to accomplishing predefined goals, rather random improvements.
+This is key because it focuses improvement to accomplishing predefined goals, rather than random improvements.